What is a flashmob in medical research?

 What is the design of the study?

 An international prospective observational 48 hours multi-center study.
 The data collection was conducted among acutely admitted medical patients within 24 hours of admission through ED/AMU.

 Setting: Acute Medical Units and other medical admission units admitting acute medical patients.

-What are the inclusion criteria?
+What were the inclusion criteria?

-What are the exclusion criteria?
+What were the exclusion criteria?

 Age under 18 years, lack of ability to give informed consent, patient not reached within 24 hours after decision to admit, non-medical patient.

 When will the results of the study be published?